-Zapier is a tool that connects over 750 different apps.
+Zapier is a tool that connects over 2,000 different apps.
 Any action in the supported apps (like forwarding an email or adding an attachment to a task) can be set up to trigger another app’s features automatically.
 Zapier integrates with both Google Calendar and Process Street.
 The whole recipe (Trigger + Action) is called a Zap.

-In your new Zap, select Process Street as the trigger and choose New Task Checked:
+In your new Zap, select Process Street as the trigger app and select “New Task Checked” as the trigger.

-Once you have your own Zap set up, continue through to the test phase, complete this, then head over to your Google Calendar to make sure that your event has been created.
+Finally, head over to your Google Calendar to make sure that your event has been created.